mwbowers/mwbowers.github.io/examples/sunfarm/enhance-more-files-in-program.md

 ---
-title: Reading from additional database files.
+title: Reading from additional database files
+description: Unlock the potential of your application by mastering the art of reading from additional database files.
+This guide offers a deep dive into strategies for efficiently managing and accessing multiple database files, enhancing your application's data handling capabilities.
+Learn how to optimize performance, ensure scalability, and maintain data integrity as you navigate the complexities of working with extensive datasets.
 ---
 ## Source